mcpland/mock-mcp/README.md

 - **WebSocket bridge** – keeps the test runner, the MCP server, and the AI client decoupled while supporting multiple concurrent runs.
 - **Timeouts, TTLs, and cleanup** – protects the test runner from stale batches or disconnected clients.

-## Architecture Overview

-1. Tests call `BatchMockCollector.requestMock()` whenever they intercept an HTTP request (e.g., via Playwright/Puppeteer routing).
-2. Requests issued during the same macrotask are sent to the `TestMockMCPServer` through a WebSocket batch message.
-3. The server exposes pending batches to the MCP client through tooling; the AI generates context-aware responses.
-4. AI-provided mock data is routed back through the WebSocket bridge, resolving the pending promises inside the test.

 ## Quick Start

 **Step 1: Install**